 5 Practical Steps to Take This Month

 Not “upskill” platitudes.
-Specific actions you can take in the next 30 days.
+Five specific things you can do in the next thirty days.

-Not playing around.
-Not generating a funny poem.
-Pick one real task from your job — researching a topic, creating a report, organizing a dataset, analyzing quarterly results, drafting customer communications — and let an AI agent handle it end to end.
-Then evaluate the result: What was good?
+Not playing around, and not generating a funny poem.
+Take one real task from your job, researching a topic, building a report, cleaning a dataset, drafting customer communications, and hand it to an agent end to end.
+Then grade the result honestly.
+What was good?
 What needed fixing?
-Where did the agent save time, and where did it waste it?
+Where did it save you time and where did it waste it?
+Our roundup of the best AI agents is a reasonable starting point if you do not know which to try.

-This matters because experience is the best preparation.
-Reading about AI agents is not the same as using them.
-You need to develop an intuitive sense of what they’re good at and where they fail.
-That sense only comes from doing real work with them.
+This matters because experience is the only real preparation.
+Reading about agents is not the same as using them.
+You need an instinct for where they are strong and where they quietly fail, and that instinct only comes from real work.

 Prompting is the new professional literacy.
-Practice giving an AI agent a complex, multi-step task — something like “Research the top five competitors in X market, compare their pricing, and draft a one-page summary with a recommendation” — and then refine your instructions until the output is genuinely usable.
-Pay attention to what makes your instructions clearer: specificity about format, examples of what you want, explicit success criteria.
+Give an agent a genuinely complex, multi-step task, something like researching five competitors, comparing their pricing and drafting a one-page recommendation, then refine your instructions until the output is actually usable.
+Notice what makes the difference: specificity about format, examples of what good looks like, explicit success criteria.

-The difference between a vague prompt and a precise one is often the difference between useless output and output that saves you three hours.
-This skill translates directly into the “agent manager” role described above.
+The gap between a vague prompt and a precise one is often the gap between useless output and three hours saved.
+This skill is also the core of the agent manager role above, which is the most direct upgrade path available to most people reading this.

-Look at your work over the past month.
-Which tasks could an AI agent handle with minimal supervision?
-Which ones require your specific judgment, relationships, or creative input?
-That second category — the 20% that’s hard to automate — is where your career value is heading.
-Double down on those skills.
+Look honestly at your last month of work.
+Which tasks could an agent do with light supervision?
+Which ones genuinely need your judgment, your relationships, your creative input?
+That second bucket is where your career value is migrating, and it is where you should be spending your development time.

-Position yourself as the quality control layer between AI agent output and final delivery.
-This is valuable because it requires both domain expertise (you know what good work looks like in your field) and AI literacy (you know how agents fail and what to check for).
-The person who reviews and improves AI-generated analysis, code, content, or recommendations is in a structurally strong position — they’re needed precisely because AI agents aren’t good enough to work unsupervised.
+Position yourself as the quality layer between agent output and final delivery.
+This is structurally strong because it needs both domain expertise, so you know what good work looks like in your field, and AI literacy, so you know how agents fail and what to check.
+You are needed precisely because agents are not yet good enough to run unsupervised, and the Gartner ROI data suggests that will remain true for longer than the vendors imply.

-Spreadsheets didn’t eliminate accountants — they eliminated bookkeepers and made accountants more productive.
-The pattern repeats: technology eliminates specific tasks, transforms roles, and creates new categories of work that didn’t previously exist.
+Spreadsheets follow the same shape.
+They did not eliminate accountants; they eliminated bookkeepers and made accountants more productive.
+Technology tends to eliminate specific tasks, transform roles, and create categories of work nobody had names for.

 FAQ